 Pickup included

-Our driver will pick you up at your location (hotel, B&B or private apartment) and take you on a drive through the Apennines mountains until the Ferrari museum in Maranello (Modena).
+Our driver will pick you up at your accommodation (hotel, B&B, or private apartment) and take you on a scenic drive across the Apennine Mountains to Maranello (Modena).

-At the end of the visit we will return to Florence.
+At the end of the visit, relax on the drive back to Florence.

 Florence, the capital of Italy's Tuscany region, is a treasure trove of art, architecture, and history.
 Known as the birthplace of the Renaissance, it's home to iconic masterpieces, stunning cathedrals, and a rich cultural heritage that continues to captivate visitors from around the world.